slash4-de/openstack/source/day3.rst

-	f.
-Architecture			:	This can be for example  i386 for a 32-bit architecture or x86_64 for a 64-bit architecture.
+-	Architecture			:	This can be for example  i386 for a 32-bit architecture or x86_64 for a 64-bit architecture.

-	g.
-Minimum Disk (GB) and Minimum RAM (MB) :	You may leave it as empty.
+-	Minimum Disk (GB) and Minimum RAM (MB) :	You may leave it as empty.

-	h.
-Copy Data			:	If enabled, it will copy image data to the Image service.
+-	Copy Data			:	If enabled, it will copy image data to the Image service.

-	i.
-Public				:	If enabled, it will make the image public to all users with access to the current project.
+-	Public				:	If enabled, it will make the image public to all users with access to the current project.

-	j.
-Protected		 		:	If enabled, it will ensure that only users with permissions can delete the image.
+-	Protected		 		:	If enabled, it will ensure that only users with permissions can delete the image.

 Click Create Image.